Housing and residence life regulations

 Check-In and Check-Out Procedures

-A Room Condition Report is generated for each student and itemizes the condition of the room prior to the student’s arrival.
+A Room Condition Report is generated for each student and itemizes the condition of the room before the student’s arrival.
 Students are required to review and sign these forms to verify the condition of their living space.
-At the end of each contract period, each student must complete the following steps in order to properly check out of the building:
+At the end of each contract period, each student must complete the following steps to check out of the building properly:

 3. All drawers must be emptied and cleaned;